 About RCV

-Rural Councils Victoria represents Victoria's rural councils, supporting and promoting strong, liveable, prosperous rural communities
+We represent Victoria's rural communities, supporting and promoting strong, liveable, prosperous rural areas.

-In Victoria, 38 of the 79 councils are classified as 'rural'.
-Victoria’s rural councils are responsible for 79 per cent of Victoria’s land area, and have a combined population of approximately 822,000 people (Census 2021).
-Our rural areas and communities are critical to the liveability of Victoria.
+Rural councils manage 79 per cent of Victoria’s land area.
+Our economies and communities are critical to the liveability of Victoria.
 They are also key to a thriving state economy.

-RCV is recognised as the voice for rural Victoria, to achieve liveable rural communities and strong rural councils.
+RCV is recognised as the voice for rural Victoria.

 Our History